 Graduate and undergraduate students enrolled at UK are invited to participate.
-Teams are comprised of four to six students and at least 3 schools should be represented.
+Teams are comprised of four to six students and at least 3 different UK colleges should be represented.
 After you register and are selected, members will be randomly assigned to teams.
-Applicants may request to be paired with a maximum of two other applicants at the time of registration, but team membership is not guaranteed as priority must be given to the overall needs of the competition and team diversity.
+Applicants may request to be paired with a maximum of five other applicants at the time of registration, but team membership is not guaranteed as priority must be given to the overall needs of the competition and team diversity.
 Post-graduate and post-doctoral fellows are not eligible to participate.
 Students who wish to participate may come from any UK college, but experience or interest in global health and problem-solving is crucial.

 Teams are made up of 4-6 students, each team representing a minimum of 3 colleges.
 The maximum number of teams will be 18.